mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 4. Add the container path and resources to the configs.

 5. Test with the test data.
+The parameter config contains a directive to resume the workflow from the last successfully executed process (`resume = true`).

 6. Once it works, merge with the existing development branch or main branch.